rhwhite/numeric_old_2022/docs/gradsyllabus20.rst

 Laboratory Problem Sets
 -----------------------

-The laboratory problem sets can be given to either instructor when completed.
-(We have mail boxes in the Earth and Ocean Sciences Main Office).
-They may be hand written or typed.
-You may wish or be asked to include plots and diagrams.
+The laboratory problem sets are to be uploaded to the course CANVAS page.
 Sometimes, rather than a large series of plots, you may wish to include a summarizing table.
 If you do not understand the scope of a problem, please ask.
-The time scales given in the Contents section are based on 9 hours/week.
-Help with the labs is available 1) through piazza on Connect so you can contact your classmates and ask them 2) during the weekly scheduled lab or 3) directly from the instructors.
-Assignments and the project are expected on time.
+Help with the labs is available 1) through piazza (see CANVAS) so you can contact your classmates and ask them 2) during the weekly scheduled lab or 3) directly from the instructors.
+Assignments, quizzes, mini-projects and the project are expected on time.
 Late ones will be marked and then the mark will be multiplied by :math:`(0.9)^{\rm (number\ of\ days\ or\ part\ days\ late)}`.
 (Below we give two dates for each assignment.
 You should aim for the first one (this would keep you totally up to date).
-The later one allows a couple of days “in case”.)
+The later one allows a couple of days in case. )

 Set Laboratories
 ----------------